Willie Calhoun Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.
+- The Mariners pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Mariners have the third-ranked team ERA among all league pitching staffs (3.53).
+- The Mariners have a 3.65 team ERA that ranks third across all league pitching staffs.

-- The Mariners give up the first-fewest home runs in baseball (41 total, 0.8 per game).
+- The Mariners surrender the fewest home runs in baseball (44 total, 0.8 per game).

-- Miller (3-1 with a 1.15 ERA and 28 strikeouts in 31 1/3 innings pitched) makes the start for the Mariners, his sixth of the season.
+- Gilbert (3-2) gets the starting nod for the Mariners in his 11th start of the season.
+He's put together a 3.60 ERA in 60 2/3 innings pitched, with 69 strikeouts.

-- His most recent time out was on Thursday against the Oakland Athletics, when the right-hander threw six scoreless innings while allowing two hits.
+- In his last time out on Friday, the right-hander threw eight innings against the Oakland Athletics, giving up two earned runs while surrendering three hits.

-- The 24-year-old has amassed an ERA of 1.15, with 8 strikeouts per nine innings, in five games this season.
-Opponents are hitting only .123 against him.

 © 2023 Data Skrive.
 All rights reserved.